Rising Three Methods is a bullish continuation pattern that shows temporary consolidation before the uptrend resumes with strong buying momentum.

 The Rising Three Methods is different from continuation candlestick patterns like bull flags or ascending triangles.
 Flags and triangles are more about geometry and trendlines.
 This one is pure candle sequencing, which makes it easy to spot and trade when the breakout is clean.

-Best Indicators to Combine With Rising Three Methods
+Best indicators to combine with Rising Three Methods

 Useful add-ons that actually help decision-making:

-Moving Averages: Best when price is above the 50-day and 200-day (or 50/200 EMA) and pullbacks respect them
+Moving averages: Best when price is above the 50-day and 200-day (or 50/200 EMA) and pullbacks respect them

 RSI: Holding above 50 supports continuation; RSI diverging hard while the pattern forms is a warning